gegel/sponge/README.md

 SP_NOABS - input data are not absorbed, despite the presence of the input buffer

-SP_FORCE - forces the absorption of the some zero bytes to achieve full block SP_FORGET - replaces much of the state to zero bytes then permute making it impossible to restore the previous state The parameters can be combined to provide required request of Sponge object.
+SP_FORCE - forces the absorption of the some zero bytes to achieve full block SP_FORGET - replaces much of the state to zero bytes then permute making it impossible to restore the previous state.

+The parameters can be combined to provide required request of Sponge object.

 --------------------------------------------------------------------